fastbolt/entity-archiver/README.md

 composer require fastbolt/entity-archiver-bundle
 ```

 You will need to create an entity-archiver.yaml file in your config directory.
+See 'Configuration' below.

 To use the command, you will need to add the following line to the bundles.php:
 ```php